-Although it is popular with Austrians, Swiss, and Germans, the bucolic delights of the remarkably scenic Bregenz Forest (Bregenzerwald) remain largely unknown to outsiders.
+Although it is popular with Austrians, Swiss, and Germans, the bucolic delights of the remarkably scenic Bregenzerwald remain largely unknown to outsiders.

 The region is made up of a patchwork of dairy-farming villages among an undulating landscape.
 However, there isn’t a dense proliferation of trees as its name suggests.

-The Bregenz Forest is also known for its pretty architecture and you’ll come across many traditional wooden farmhouses that are made using wood from local pine and spruce trees.
+The Bregenzerwald is also known for its pretty architecture and you’ll come across many traditional wooden farmhouses that are made using wood from local pine and spruce trees.

 Often adorned with carved eaves and balconies overflowing with colorful flowers, these rustic shingle-clad houses are still an incredible sight set within the green valleys and mountainous backdrop.

-Conveniently located beneath the rugged northwestern flanks of the famous 2044 meter Kanisfluh massif and impressively framed by mountain scenery, Mellau definitely ranks high among the most idyllic villages in the Bregenz Forest.
+Conveniently located beneath the rugged northwestern flanks of the famous 2044 meter Kanisfluh massif and impressively framed by mountain scenery, Mellau definitely ranks high among the most idyllic villages in the Bregenzerwald.

 Mellau is one of the best places to see the famous Vorarlberg architecture as its landscape is dominated by typical, old Bregenzerwald houses with shingle-clad roofs and contemporary residential buildings.
 Combining glass and wood, the distinct architecture of Mellau is an incredible sight set within the green valleys and mountainous backdrop.